MIDWEST DESTINATIONS (IOWA,

 picked up from Northwest.
 Delta also operates a smaller hub at MSP but

 in most cases you will do better connecting through DTW.
+There are quite a few midwest cities though that Delta services directly such as Milwaukee, and Indianapolis.
 Also

 consider that Southwest is offering some service through